 The programme aims to deepen knowledge of archaeology beyond undergraduate level, with particular emphasis on Celtic archaeology.
 It provides the opportunity for students to specialise in a particular academic area, so as to gain a close understanding of the archaeological debates around it.
 The programme acquaints students with relevant archaeological theoretical issues and methods of interpretation and the use of evidence.
 It also provides the student with the necessary research skills to produce an original piece of work on a chosen topic, under supportive supervision.

 ONE Special Option module chosen from the following:

 Arts & Humanities Research Council, occasional scholarships and bursaries.

 MA: 1 year full-time or 2 or 3 years part-time;

 Diploma: 30 weeks full-time

-A first class or upper second class honours degree is required, or equivalent qualifications.
+A 2(ii) Honours degree is required, or equivalent qualifications.